 We suffer because we do not know our true Nature.
 We do not know where our happiness lies.
 Since, out of ignorance we pursue Maya neglecting the Lord, we get belabored by Her viciously.
 Due to this folly we are in a state of continuous punishment from Her.
 She continues to maul us by making us bitterly suffer.
 She only releases her clutches when we turn our back towards Her one day and face the Lord.

-To the third question “How can I be blessed?”, the Lord said-
+3) To the third question “How can I be blessed?”- the Lord said-

-When a person accepts the Lord as his own and turns towards Him, surrenders to Him he shall be relieved from the suffering of the material world.
+When a person accepts the Lord as his own and turns to Him for protection, he shall be relieved from the suffering of the material world.
 Such a devotee accepts the Lord’s form, qualities, pastimes and glories in his heart.

 Does Karma work for devotees?

 Prarabdha Karma ( प्रारब्ध कर्म Karma-at the stage of fruition) shall still remain.
 However, Aprarabdha (अप्रारब्ध कर्म Future Karma) and Sanchita Karma (संचित कर्म Pending Karma of previous lifetimes) shall burn to ashes.
 However when one becomes a pure devotee he shall be relieved of all suffering.

 One can be blessed by accepting the eternal service of the Lord through thought, word and deed.
 One becomes blessed when one realizes that there is an eternal domain of the Supreme Lord.
 The abode is beyond the domain of the light of Brahman.
 Pure devotees reside in the eternal land of bliss serving the Lord eternally.
 One attains a spiritual body and mind through which Pure consciousness operates.
 This shall be a blessed state to be in.